raddeana/muffin/readme.md

 Even the smallest existence is better than the greatest vacant

 ### Mind Control Weapon In Hangzhou
+I am ashamed and uneasy.
+But I still have human right.
 - The corporation start to use mind control weapon to expel staffs
 - It becomes white terror
 - No free will in the city